tahczeban/surfs_up/README.md

 6. create graphs and tables utilizing Python

-temperature and precipitation per weather station observed
+In figure 1, the temperature and precipitation collected via weather station analysis was observed for the overall trends and translated to graphical format for easy interpretation.

 ![temp](https://user-images.githubusercontent.com/90135381/147972203-6f0ab197-865e-4902-b1a4-96f758a6ed62.png)